Menopause is when a woman has not had a menstrual period for 1 year. It is called early menopause when it happens before age 40.

 Hormone Replacement Therapy (HRT)

-Menopause is a natural event that cannot be prevented.
+Menopause is a normal part of aging that cannot be prevented.

 Office on Women's Health